wildfly-extras/wildfly-camel-examples/camel-cxf-jaxws-cdi-secure/README.md

     %JBOSS_HOME%\bin\standalone.bat -c standalone-full.xml

+3. Copy the security key stores from `src/main/resources/keys` to `${JBOSS_HOME}/standalone/configuration`

+    For Linux:

+    cp -t ${JBOSS_HOME}/standalone/configuration src/main/resources/keys/*

+    For Windows:

+    copy src\main\resources\keys\* c:\ %JBOSS_HOME%\standalone\configuration

-3. Create the Security Domain and other related objects in the management model of the application server using a JBoss CLI script.
+4. Create the Security Domain and other related objects in the management model of the application server using a JBoss CLI script.

     For Linux: